Heller House: Heller use

 Little is known about Isidore H. Heller and his family, except through interviews, census records, and county records.
 Isidore Heller, an Austrian immigrant born in 1847, later married Ida, who came from Wisconsin and was ten years younger than him.
 After moving to the United States, Heller worked at Wolf, Sayer, and Heller: Packers and Butcher's Supplies on the northwest side of Chicago.
 The Hellers had three children, including Walter Heller, a Chicago investment banker.

 Heller purchased land in the Hyde Park area of Chicago from Jonas Hamburger on January 2, 1895, and commissioned Frank Lloyd Wright to design the house in 1896.
-A building permit was issued on July 13, 1897; the total cost of the work is estimated at $12,500.
+The total cost of the work is estimated at $12,500.
 William Adams is credited as the builder.
 In 1906, Heller purchased an additional 25 ft to the north of his original plot.